asavransky/asavransky.github.io/README.md

 **Images:**
 - I was able to upload an image!! however its wayyy too big at the moment and i want it to sit pretty small on the left hand side and have the text on the right.
 I think this goes hand and hand with the CSS file mentioned above.
+- WHY WONT THIS PICTURE FLOAT CENTER !!!!
+LIKE>?? the code is literally telling it what to do and the image is literally just deciding to do its own thing. like thats really rude???? like just center yourself???
+- i think i need another break :)

 **Audio:**
 - Ok so i was able to add one audio source/mp3 to the page which is iconic, however i'm trying to get two or more on